Skip to main content

 • Select Peter’s primary organization.

-Only account administrators for the primary organization can manage Peter’s account.
+Only account admins for the primary organization can manage Peter’s account.

 • Select Business Manager Administrator for Peter in the eCommerce Platform section.
-This roles requires access to a specific sandbox or PIG instances and a role scope.
+This role requires access to a specific sandbox or PIG instances and a role scope.

 • Click Add.